AquaQAnalytics/ibis-kdb-backend/README.md

 >>> q=ibis.kdb.connect(host="81.150.99.19",port=8000)
 ```
 ## Function descriptions
+We created a class BaseKDBBackend that inherited everything from the BaseBackend as all backends must subclass it.
+The main functions that we care about for this use case are connect(), table(), compile(), and execute().
+Ibis works by allowing the user to connect to the database by its connect() function.
+The user can then specify a table from the database with the table() function and it builds an Ibis expression to hold the information about the table in question.
+Below are descriptions of the four main functions.

 `connect()`
  This function uses the function do_connect() which uses qPython to connect to a q process and returns the result in a pandas dataframe.
 By default, it connects to the localhost with port number 8000, but these can be specified when calling the function.